lathanm/cray-product-catalog/README.md

  > When set, all versions of the given product will have the 'active' field removed from the
  > ConfigMap data.
 Cannot be used with `SET_ACTIVE_VERSION` (see above).

+ * `UPDATE_OVERWRITE` = `''`

+> When set, the catalog_update function will perform an update that will
+> overwrite the keys in the config map.
+Contrasted to the default implementation
+> which will perform a merge operation between the two maps.
+> This is useful for removing nested data or just simply removing entire
+> entries from the config map.

 ## Versioning and Releases

 Versions are calculated automatically using `gitversion`.
 The full SemVer